 Results are shown in the left-hand table (green indicating successful, red indicating unsuccessful) and contain general information about each stage of debugging.
-Right-clicking on table rows reveal a pop-up menu, showing logs for current original transaction ID or transaction ID.
+Right-clicking on table rows reveals a pop-up menu, showing logs for current original transaction ID or transaction ID.

 All server logs are displayed in the Logs panel.
-There is a filter in this panel to choose necessary logs.
+There is a filter in this panel to choose the necessary logs.
 Error logs are colored red and become active – when clicked on, they open windows with detailed information about the exception.

 This window shows data and attributes from both before and after the current stage.